resonatehq/blog/blog/2025-01-08-resonate-is-an-async-rpc/index.md

 ![Service based architecture detached request flow diagram](/img/async-rpc/service-based-architecture-detached.svg)

-Or, depending on how many services involved, it could be a combination of all three.
+Or, depending on how many services are involved, it could be a combination of all three.

 ![Service based architecture chain/fan request flow diagram](/img/async-rpc/service-based-architecture-chain-fan-combo.svg)

-These request flows can happen in a synchronous manner, or asynchronous manner.
+These request flows can happen in a synchronous manner, or an asynchronous manner.

 ### Sync vs async